placerda/bicep-registry-modules/avm/ptn/ai-ml/landing-zone/README.md

 ### Parameter: `storageAccountDefinition`

- Storage Account configuration for the GenAI app (used when Storage is deployed).
+Storage Account configuration for the GenAI app.
+Required if deployGenAiAppBackingServices is true, deployToggles.storageAccount is true, and resourceIds.storageAccountResourceId is empty.

 - Required: No
 - Type: object